Amazon, without a doubt, is considered the top online retailer in the United States.

 You might not notice it, but here are the most common SEO problems that Amazon sellers commit, as well as the solutions for them:

-Are you guilty of using the descriptions that your manufacturer gave you?
+Are you guilty of using the product description that your manufacturer gave you?

 If so, it is probably one of the reasons why your product is not ranking higher.
-After all, your content is similar to hundreds, if not thousands, of online stores out there.
+After all, your content is similar to hundreds, if not thousands, of online ecommerce stores out there.
+It is one of the common mistakes that are found in an ecommerce SEO audit.

-To make matters worse, these descriptions are usually poorly written.
+To make matters worse, these product description are usually poorly written.
 There is no intention to sell.
 They just enumerate the benefits, and that is pretty much it.

 To prevent this problem, it is best to supply your listing with fresh, innovative content.
-Here are some excellent tips for creating optimized product descriptions:
+Here are some excellent ecommerce SEO tips for creating optimized descriptions that you should include in your ecommerce SEO checklist.

 Unless you can do it by yourself, you may need the help of seasoned copywriters for your product descriptions.
 They are trained in creating content that helps place your item at the top of the search list.

-Without the help of an e-commerce SEO professional, you may end up using keywords that are not that looked up often.
-This can be detrimental to your store, as the A9 tends to better rank products with relevant keywords.
+Without the help of an ecommerce SEO professional, you may end up using keywords that are not looked up often.
+Poor keyword research can be detrimental to your store, as the A9 tends to better rank products with relevant keywords.
+Focus on keyword variations and primary keyword that have high search volume as they will convert well.
+You can use Google's Keyword Planner Tool to find relevant keywords, long-tail keyword searches, and related keywords.
+Make sure to add primary keywords in your title tag, meta descriptions, and category pages.

 SEO experts know how to survey customers well.
 They can help boost your sales because they can determine the best keywords to use in your descriptions.

-More than recommending the best keyword/s for your item, an expert can help optimize your business by doing the following:
+More than recommending the best keyword/s for your item, an expert can help optimize your ecommerce SEO by doing the following:

-Yes, it can be challenging to think of a new unique title for a standard product.
-But remember, duplicated info can make your page or product rank lower in the list.
+Yes, it can be challenging to think of new unique title tags for a standard product.
+But remember, duplicate content can make your ecommerce website page or product rank lower in the list.

-With that said, it is best to create a unique title, especially if you sell items from a similar brand.
+With that being said, it is best to create a unique title, especially if you sell items from a similar brand.
+Don't forget to include it in your ecommerce SEO audit checklist.

 According to Pew Research, about 72% of all Americans use social media.
 About 69% use Facebook, while 37% use Instagram.
 Pinterest accounts for 28% of all users, while Twitter corresponds to 22% of all social media users in the US.

-With these vast numbers, it is a mortal sin to not have social media sharing options on your seller website.
-What you put on your site should depend on your products.
+With these vast numbers, it is a mortal sin not to have social media sharing options on your ecommerce websites.
+What you put on your ecommerce site should depend on your products.
 For example:

 While sharing is an excellent way to sell, do not overdo it!
 A potential buyer may end up sharing it everywhere instead of buying the item itself.

-While the above-mentioned tips can help you determine your store’s pitfalls, it may not be enough.
-After all, an untrained eye cannot detect ‘concealed’ SEO problems.
+While the above-mentioned ecommerce SEO strategy and tips can help you determine your store’s pitfalls, it may not be enough.
+After all, an untrained eye cannot detect ‘concealed’ SEO errors and problems.

-With that being said, an audit is a helpful way to improve your website so you can boost your sales.
+With that being said, a website audit is a helpful way to improve your ecommerce website so you can boost your sales.

-This activity, which is spearheaded by SEO experts, can help determine your website’s health and spam presence (if any).
-An SEO audit can also provide suggestions regarding the content, especially now that the A9 algorithm is more discerning than ever.
+Website audit, which SEO experts spearhead, can help determine your website’s health and spam presence (if any).
+An SEO website audit can also provide suggestions regarding the content, especially now that the A9 algorithm is more discerning than ever.

 Selling products on Amazon is easy to do.
 However, attracting a buyer can be hard.
 More than just lowering your price and offering Prime shipping, you need to make sure your content is good in the eyes of the A9 algorithm.

-As such, it is best to have an SEO expert look into your store for the best results.
-Not only will it help enhance your search rankings, but it also hugely improves buyer conversion.
+As such, it is best to have an SEO expert look into your store for an SEO website audit for the best results.
+Not only will it help enhance your search rankings, but website audit will also hugely improve buyer conversion rates.